StephaneMangin/VideoGen-xDsml/README.md

 Jhipster JSON model does not implement ENUM properties, which was a mess for this plugins project.
 I started to add this facility to Jhipster javascript feature model generator.

 A try has been done on xtext project mavenization, which was a huge work...
-In fact, xtent generation was not a problem, BUT xtext generation was a real problematic task.
+Especialy for travis integration.
+In fact, xtent generation was not a problem BUT xtext generation was a real problematic task.
 I try masaputa plugin to do so, which was an interesting option, not sufficient at all so.
 Pom.xml files have the configuration commented for information purpose.

 ##Project requirement
 *The whole project has been developped with the operating system Ubuntu 14.04*